Eliminating debt can mean the difference in how you live your life and even the overall quality.

 After looking at our finances, particularly the negative number that had a few zeros at the end, we knew we were in over our heads in debt due to credit card bills and student loans.
 How did we get this far gone?
 How did we sink so low?
 We thought we were just using the cards for medical bills, car breakdowns and other emergencies; however, when we took a close look at our statements, we were using our credit cards for EVERYTHING…Eating Outings!
 Mall trips!
 Vacations!
 Our spending had gotten out of control.

 So, to “wheel” our finances back in, we took a hard look at what we were doing, how we were doing it and why we felt the need to do it.
 Since then, we have paid off able to pay off thousands of dollars of debt, funded our Emergency Savings, and are working to leave a financial legacy to our children, rather than bills.
-And we did it in a short amount of time!
+With free iva help you can write off debts sooner And we did it in a short amount of time!
 Although we still paying off debt, we are a few bills closer to meeting our goal…Financial Freedom!

 So, what did we do?